Ayush122001/terraform-aws-dynamic_ec2_elb/README.md

 # terraform-aws-dynamic_instance_behind_LoadBalancer

-## This module has automated the process of launching ec2 instance from user provided ami &amp; placing them behind the Load Balancer.
+## This module has automated the process of launching ec2 instance from user provided ami dynamically placing them behind the Load Balancer.

 ## variables:
 ### - Required: